 Improves product road maps

-This is vital for companies who do not know where they want to go but need to plan a successful path.
+This is vital for companies that do not know where they want to go but need to plan a successful path.

-By looking at the customer journey from beginning to end, companies can see which product road map fits best and what the customer journey is like.
+By looking at the customer journey from beginning to end, companies can see which product roadmap best fits and what the journey looks like.

 Demonstrates value